stackrox/stackrox-env/README.md

 ## Platforms

-The Nix flake should work on Linux and macOS (Intel + M1).
+The Nix flake should work (in theory) on Linux and macOS (Intel + M1).
 Although I have only tested on my local machine (Intel macOS Monterey).

+Nix injects a base build environment that depends on the platform (e.g. `x86_64-linux`, `x86_64-darwin`).
+This means that build environments are only reproducible modulo the platform on which derivations are evaluated.
+Sadly the Nix project lacks the man power to verify that all packages build successfully on all platforms.

 ## Caveats